JerryHol/bhconfig/README.md

 # Adding Holy Grail items to config
 * Our configs already include many of the holy grail items you're looking for, but if you want to add All missing grailers you have a couple of options:
 * Automated method:
      * -1.
-Download and install the [slashdiablo chrome extensions](https://chrome.google.com/webstore/detail/slash-diablo-tools/hfbigecinjgkbmdldhgogmdjfblpkagp) via google chrome, if you have it installed already, make sure it's updated
+Download and install the [slashDiablo chrome extensions](https://chrome.google.com/webstore/detail/slash-diablo-tools/hfbigecinjgkbmdldhgogmdjfblpkagp) via google chrome, if you have it installed already, make sure it's updated
      * -2.
 Restart the browser, then navigate to your grail.slashdiablo.net account, There will be a button on the top right for "BH Filter Missing Items". click it.
 It will copy all lines for your missing items list for that account.
      * -3.
-Make sure to turn on maphack override option in slashdiablo launcher before editing your bh.cfg file.
+Make sure to turn on maphack override option in SlashDiablo launcher before editing your bh.cfg file.
 Close D2 and any errors.
-Then in your BH.cfg file in your slashdiablo/d2 folder under the section labeled "ADD HOLY GRAIL ITEMS HERE" paste them and save.
+Then in your BH.cfg file in your SlashDiablo/d2 folder under the section labeled "ADD HOLY GRAIL ITEMS HERE" paste them and save.
 If you don't see that line, you can add these items directly under the "UNIQUES AND SETS" part of your BH.cfg config and it should work perfectly.
 You can do this periodically and replace these lines in your config as you find items instead of refreshing it manually.
 Save it.
 You're done!
 * If you want to do this manually or want to add something specific:
      *  Go [here](https://github.com/BeLikeLeBron/bhconfig/blob/master/Holy_Grail_All_Uniques_and_Sets.txt) for a list of all uniques and set lines that are ready to be used.
 All uniques are Tier 4 items there, All sets are Tier 5 items.
 Feel free to change them as you wish.
 Simply copy the lines you want from that link then follow step 3 above.
      *  BE WARNED: your ping level must match the lines TIER number in the in-game BH settings to notify you of the drop
      *  %TIER-X% REQUIRES BH 1.9.9 to work.
-If you dont want to use on 1.9.9, simply remove %TIER-x% from all the lines.
+If you don't want to use on 1.9.9, simply remove %TIER-x% from all the lines.